provocon/coremedia-centos-development/README.md

 `coremedia-centos-development`

-This playbook is intended for preparation of CI nodes are other hosts, which need to be able to build [CoreMedia][coremedia] workspaces for CoreMedia CMS 9 or LiveContext 3 without any other installation steps necessary.
+This playbook is intended for preparation of CI nodes and other hosts, which need to be able to build [CoreMedia][coremedia] workspaces for CoreMedia CMS 9 or LiveContext 3 without any other installation steps necessary.